 During 2005, non-employee directors were approved to receive an annual retainer with an aggregate target value of \$85,000 per year.
 The annual retainer was comprised of a cash portion equal to \$35,000 and an equity portion with a target grant valuation of \$50,000 which was to be granted at the 2005 annual meeting of shareholders.
 During 2005, non-employee directors received the cash portion of the annual retainer, but did not receive the equity portion as the 2005 annual meeting of shareholders was not held during 2005.
 In addition, the chairman of each committee and each committee member received annual committee service fees as described below.
 Directors will receive an equity grant at the 2005 annual meeting of shareholders to be held August 24, 2006 in the form of restricted common stock of the Company having a fair market value of \$100,000 on the date of grant, consistent with the increase in annual director compensation described below under "2006 Director Compensation."
 Directors will receive this equity grant in addition to their regular 2006 director compensation.
 Voting rights will accompany such restricted stock, which will fully vest after one year.
 This restricted stock will also be subject to a holding period prohibiting resale, which is the shorter of five years from the date of grant or one year after the director ceases service on the Board.
-Directors may elect to defer all or a portion of their annual retainer compensation.
-Interest was paid on cash deferrals.
-Directors who elected to defer the cash portion of their annual retainer compensation and to receive it in the form of Company stock at a later date received a 15% premium on such deferred amounts.
+Directors who elected to defer all or a portion of their annual retainer compensation and to receive it in the form of Company stock at a later date received a 15% premium on such deferred amounts.